nishthasharma1/nishthasharma1.github.io/content/posts/second_post.md

 ---
-draft: true
+draft: false
 date: "2023-08-19"
-title: "Semester 2.5"
+title: "Semester 2.5 Relfection"
 ---

 As I was taking 4 (and a half) courses this spring and summer semester, my main goals were: